 All members.
-Overtime, longevity, pay in lieu of holiday time.
+Overtime, longevity, pay in lieu of holiday time, education pay, and FLSA.

 Police and Police Command.

-Education pay, 75% of annual excess (over 1,200 hrs) sick leave, paid compensatory time, and early report time.
+75% of annual excess (over 1,200 hrs.) sick leave, paid compensatory time, and early report time.

 Deputy Chiefs.
 Up to 900 hours of unused sick/vacation/comp. leave.